 Must have Internet access with the ability to read Microsoft Word documents and Adobe PDF files and ability to view video (primarily YouTube videos).

-- Payment in full is due at least one week prior to seminar beginning unless other arrangements have been made.
+- Payment is due in full at least one week prior to seminar beginning unless other arrangements have been made.